A. Faculty Senate Constitution

 - Planning and utilization of buildings and grounds.

-- Standards for student admission, remaining in good standing, and scholastic performance.
+- Standards for student admission, retention, and scholastic performance.

 - Policies governing student welfare, activities, freedoms, and discipline.